Eurovea City: History of Eurovea

-The construction of Eurovea City contributed to a significant revitalization of the original industrial area of the city which was hit by the United States bombing in 1944 during World War II.
+The construction of Eurovea contributed to a significant revitalization of the original industrial area of the city which was hit by the United States bombing in 1944 during World War II.

 Before the construction of Eurovea, the area featured numerous older small buildings along Pribinova Street, including the Stoka Theater that were demolished.
 The riverfront area was almost empty.
 At the beginning of construction, in the area left only three buildings, that are currently part of Eurovea City - new building of Slovak National Theatre, national cultural monument Warehouse No. 7 and office building Tower 115.